isabella232/data-workbench.en-1/help/home/c-release-notes-insight/c-6-4-/dwb-crs-integration.md

 >[!NOTE]
 >
->In order for the CRS export feature to work, a visitor's Analytics Visitor ID (AVID) must be based on the Marketing Cloud Visitor ID (MCID).
-Although MCID may be populated in Data Workbench for a visitor, if the client is in the grace period or the visitor's cookie has not been replaced with MCID, the CRS export will not work for that visitor.
-For more information, see [Identifying Visitors](https://marketing.adobe.com/resources/help/en_US/reference/datafeeds-visid.html) and [ID Service Grace Period](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid_grace_period.html).
+>In order for the CRS export feature to work, a visitor's Analytics ID must be based on the Experience Cloud ID Service (ECID).
+Although ECID may be populated in Data Workbench for a visitor, if the client is in the grace period or the visitor's cookie has not been replaced with ECID, the CRS export will not work for that visitor.
+For more information, see [Identifying Visitors](https://docs.adobe.com/content/help/en/analytics/export/analytics-data-feed/data-feed-contents/datafeeds-visid.html) and [ID Service Grace Period](https://docs.adobe.com/content/help/en/id-service/using/reference/analytics-reference/grace-period.html).

-From a **Detail Table** (right-click **[!DNL Tools > Detail Table]** in a workspace), you can set attribute values and the variables required to integrate with Analytics' Reports & Analytics (using Adobe Pipeline Services).
+From a **Detail Table** (right-click **[!UICONTROL Tools]** > **[!UICONTROL Detail Table]** in a workspace), you can set attribute values and the variables required to integrate with Analytics' Reports & Analytics (using Adobe Pipeline Services).

 1. **Right-click the table header and click New Customer Record Service. **